Send your enquiry.

 Poor ventilation, dangerous building materials and structural disrepair can expose people to smoke, lead, radon gas and carbon monoxide.
 These substances are poisonous and can result in breathing difficulties, nervous disorders, cancer and even death.
 A carbon monoxide leak can cause carbon monoxide poisoning within two hours, something which can be fatal.
 Prolonged exposure can also lead to neurological symptoms.
 The same is true for lead poisoning, while long-term exposure to radon gas can cause lung cancer.

 Exposure to asbestos is one of the leading causes of cancer in the context of a housing disrepair.
 Asbestos is a building material that was widely used until the 1980s, when it was found to contain cancer-causing agents.
-If a property contains asbestos, it is the landlord’s responsibility to ensure that it is safe for tenants to live there.
+If a property contains asbestos, it is the housing association’s or council’s responsibility to ensure that it is safe for tenants to live there.
 As mentioned above, long-term exposure to radon gas is another cause of lung cancer which can occur due to poor housing conditions.

 7. Physical injuries

 Unsafe housing conditions are more likely to result in physical injuries from things such as trips, falls, burns, scalds, lacerations and electric shocks.
 This can happen due to uneven flooring, faulty wiring, defective appliances, broken doors and windows and structural damage, to name but a few examples.
-These physical injuries would never have happened, if the landlord kept the property in a good state of repair.
+These physical injuries would never have happened, if the housing association or council kept the property in a good state of repair.

 8. Cardiovascular diseases